 One of the answers often given is that people are more relaxed on vacation; they've left work and responsibilities behind.
 They have the opportunity to unplug their computers and cell phones so they won't be distracted.
 They are there with the purpose of having a good time, so they are in better moods and are more playful.
 When couples are away from home, they feel freer to be more uninhibited.

-The causes of the inability to bring "vacation" sex into everyday life are deep and complex.
+The causes of our inability to bring vacation sex into everyday life are deep and complex.
 To understand them, couples have to start at the very beginning: when they first became involved.
 Most couples describe their early sex life as being exciting and active.
 In fact, it was very much like what vacation sex is for them now.
 But as time went by, their lovemaking fell into a routine and became less frequent.
 There was a decline in both the quality and quantity of their sexual encounters.
-In her blog, therapist and sex educator, Linda E. Savage, stated that in a long term relationship, sex often becomes "just one more task to check off your list of chores (women tend to view it that way) or a way to relax before sleep (common among men)."
+In her blog, therapist and sex educator Linda E. Savage stated that in a long-term relationship, sex often becomes "just one more task to check off your list of chores (women tend to view it that way) or a way to relax before sleep (common among men)."
 According to psychologist David Snarch, 70 percent of people report that their sexual life is asleep.

-So it is not just vacation sex that a couple is trying to bring home; they are trying to recapture the sexuality they enjoyed at the beginning of the relationship.
+So it's not just vacation sex that a couple is trying to bring home; they are trying to recapture the sexuality they enjoyed at the beginning of the relationship.
 The real question is: What is it about everyday life that leads a relationship to lose its sizzle?
-One explanation, which I (along with psychologist Robert W. Firestone) wrote about in our book Conquer Your Critical Inner Voice is that "The single most important factor that contributes to the deterioration of love, friendship and sexuality in a relationship is the formation of a fantasy bond.
-The fantasy bond is an illusion of connection or imagined fusion with another person that provides an individual with a false sense of safety, security and permanence.
+One explanation, which I (along with psychologist Robert W. Firestone) wrote about in our book Conquer Your Critical Inner Voice, is that "The single most important factor that contributes to the deterioration of love, friendship and sexuality in a relationship is the formation of a fantasy bond."
+The fantasy bond is an illusion of connection or imagined fusion with another person that provides an individual with a false sense of safety, security, and permanence.
 Afraid to really be vulnerable, trusting, and open to the uncertainty of a real relationship, people attempt to fuse or join with their loved one in their minds.